PaulTiberiu/WireTacos/README.md

 ```
 Then you will have a menu where, with a file, you can visualize the frames.
 This is also explained in the  HOW_TO.pdf document

-When you are finished, you can quit the program by doing ctrl^C in the terminal and then erase the executable code:
+When you are finished, you can quit the program by doing ctrl^C in the terminal and then erase the executable code with the following command:
 ```
 make clean
 ```
+You also have the READ_ME.pdf that explains in detail the most important functions.